Arizona became the 48th state on February 14, 1912, the last of the contiguous states to be admitted into the Union.

 In Glendale, Arizona cars may not be driven in reverse.

-Arizona Highways has an approximately 85% circulation rate outside of the state of Arizona.
+Arizona Highways has an approximately 85% circulation rate outside of Arizona.

 Arizona once had a navy consisting of two boats on the Colorado River.
 They were used to prevent California from encroaching on Arizona territory.